Want to know how to boost your customer conversions by using testimonial pages effectively?

 Of course, to make the tweets more credible, SeedProd also included the customer’s name, position and company.

 Another company that cleverly uses tweets in their testimonial page is Bizzabo.
-As an event platform, Bizzabo recognizes their customers’ struggle in capturing their audience’s attention.
-That’s why they used the heading, “You are the center of our Universe” with a cute doodle of an astronaut beside it.
+As an event platform, Bizzabo recognizes their customers’ struggle to capture their audience’s attention.
+That’s why they used the heading, “You are the center of our Universe,” with a cute doodle of an astronaut beside it.

 To add the power of social proof in their testimonials, Bizzabo also included tweets in their testimonial page.
 The sources seemed more credible as well because the testimonials came from actual people with real Twitter accounts.